sukovanej/matrix_calc/README.md

 ```

 Matrix is defined by its values.
 Every value in a row is separated using
 a comma.
-Every line is separated by command and newline character `\n`.
+Every line is separated by comma and a newline character `\n`.

 For example